puppetlabs/puppetdb/documentation/partitioning.markdown

 # Partitioning in PuppetDB

 PuppetDB will use partitioning for its timeseries data, specifically `reports` and `resource_events`.
-This will enable more efficient queries and management of the storage of this data, and reduce the need for using `VACUUM` on this data.
+The primary goal of partitioning is to reduce the burden of managing deleted data with `VACUUM`.
+Any query performance improvements are a secondary concern.

 Initial implementation is focused on the `resource_events` table.

 ## Partitions

-Data will be partitioned on ISO 8601 week number and year.
+Data will be partitioned on days (aka Julian calendar dates).
 Example:

-Week 1, 2019: `resource_events_2019_W01`
+May 1, 2019: `resource_events_2019_121`

-Week 30, 2021: `resource_events_2021_W30`
+December 31, 2020: `resource_events_2020_366`

 When the TTL is reached, any partitions older than the TTL will be dropped.
-This means it is possible to retain data slightly longer than the TTL.
-For example, if the TTL is set to 5 days, it will take 7 days before the data is dropped from the database.

-If this is a concern in queries, we can mitigate this by adding additional `WHERE` clauses to queries dynamically to take TTL into account.
+The TTL is rounded to the nearest day.

 Partitions will be created in accordance with the [PostgreSQL documentation](https://www.postgresql.org/docs/9.6/ddl-partitioning.html)